nus-cs2103-AY2021S1/tp/docs/UserGuide.md

 * Words in `UPPER_CASE` are the parameters to be supplied by the user.<br>
   E.g. in `find KEYWORD`, `KEYWORD` is a parameter which can be used as `find spicy`.

 * Items in square brackets are optional.<br>
   E.g `add INDEX [QUANTITY]` can be used as `add 3 2` or as `add 3`.

 * **Friendly syntax** is supported!
 For any command, typing the short-form of the command will already be recognized, unless there is any ambiguity.

   * E.g. `help` only requires the user to type `h` to be recognized, while `sort` will require user to at least type `so` since typing `s` by itself will conflict with another command `submit` (The commands will be explained below.
 To minimize confusion, the whole command will be shown instead of the prefix.)

+* Extra whitespaces in between arguments will be ignored.

+  E.g. `add 1 3` is interpreted as the same command as `add   1        3`.

+  E.g `tag 1 this  is    a      tag` is interpreted as the same command as `tag 1 this is a tag`.

 </div>

 The application is divided into two modes, vendor mode and menu mode.
 Vendor mode is when a vendor is not yet selected, as seen by the section on the left displaying a list of vendors.
 In vendor mode, only vendor related commands can be executed.
-In menu mode, both vendor and menu commands can be executed.
+In menu mode, vendor, menu and order commands can be executed.

 ## General